scpinella/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

-A code comment is statement explaining or organizing the code, it is indicated by // at the beginning of the text.
+A code comment is statement explaining or organizing the code.
+It is indicated by ```//``` at the beginning of the text in JavaScript.

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

 The JavaScript in this assignment is part of an .html file.
 The .html file can be opened with a browser (the default on my computer is chrome).
-The browser knows which code is JavaScript and not html because it is inside a <script> </script> box.
-In my version of chrome, you can look at the console by using <rightclick> + Inspect and then navigating to the console window.
+The browser knows which code is JavaScript and not html because it is inside a ```<script> </script>``` box.
+In my version of chrome, you can look at the console by using rightclick + Inspect and then navigating to the console window.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

-console.log(<text>) will print your text in the console.
+`console.log(text)` will print your text in the console.
 This is useful for debugging because it won't affect how the page is viewed by visitors and is less annoying than a pop up box.

-alert(<text>) will print your text in a pop up box.
+`alert(text)` will print your text in a pop up box.
 This is a good place to put really important information.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**

 You need to comment out line 13 which says ```alert("hello");```.
-To instead have code that gives the current date and time, insert ```alert(Date());``` in line 14.
+To instead have code that gives the current date and time, insert ```alert(new Date());``` in line 14.

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

-You just have to replace the string "A name" with your own name in quotes, I did this "Samantha Pinella".
+You just have to replace the string "A name" in `document.querySelector('h1').innerHTML = "A name";` with your own name in quotes.

 * **What does the word `document` represent in this code?
 Explain briefly.**